cloro

 Tier 2: Scraping platforms with ChatGPT support

-Established scraping platforms that ship dedicated ChatGPT support — either through purpose-built endpoints or through community/official actors.
-Best fit for teams already invested in one of these platforms for broader scraping work.
+Established platforms that ship dedicated ChatGPT support, through purpose-built endpoints or community actors.
+Best fit for teams already invested in one of these platforms.

 2. Apify — best actor marketplace for ChatGPT scraping